TencentYoutuResearch/SPEAR/README.md

-# CSAL: Curriculum-based Self-Imitation Learning for Agentic LLM Training
+# Learn the Ropes, Then Trust the Wins: Taming Exploration with Curriculum-based Self-Imitation for Agentic LLMs

 <p align="center">
   <a href="xxxx">